LepistaBioinformatics/gene-connector-cli/docs/book/02_usage.md

 export LOGGING_LEVEL=error
 ```

 In fungi taxonomy, it is common to sequencing one or more genes of the same operon with overlapping primers (like SSU, ITS, and LSU).
 In such cases, the same specimen will have more than one sequence for the same accession number.
-To deal with such cases, use the flag `--ignore-duplicates` or simple `-i`.
+To deal with such cases, use the flag `--skip-duplicates` or simple `-i`.
 Such flag will ignore the duplicates during validation step.

 ## Gene Connector execution